List of Soul Eater characters: Excalibur

 Excalibur (エクスカリバー, Ekusukaribā), known as the Holy Sword (聖剣, Seiken), is the most powerful weapon in the Soul Eater series.
 He normally resides in a cavern shrine in Great Britain that is home to fairies.
-The prequel series Fire Force reveals that Excalibur was originally as a weapon wielded by Arthur Boyle.
-The sword was instilled with life as a result of his owner’s delusions affected by the Second Cataclysm that led to the world’s reboot into the one Soul Eater takes place on.
+The prequel series Fire Force reveals that Excalibur was originally the main weapon wielded by Arthur Boyle.
+The sword was instilled with life as a result of his owner's delusions affected by the Second Cataclysm that led to the world's reboot into the one Soul Eater takes place on.
 Excalibur is also suggested to be the Great Old One who is the embodiment of madness through rage.
 His weapon form is a single-handed sword of intricate design, while his alternate form is a short, cartoonish anteater creature with a plague mask-like face and dressed in a white suit and top hat.
 Though he can automatically resonate his soul with anyone, giving them various god-like powers like flight and ripping holes in time and space, Excalibur is extremely obnoxious and egotistical to the point of alienating potential meisters within minutes in various ways such as calling them "fools" to cut them off during a discussion.
 As a result, only one who can withstand Excalibur's numerous flaws can effectively use him.